laravel/docs/validation.md

 <a name="rule-array"></a>
 #### array

-The field under validation must be of type array.
+The field under validation must be a PHP `array`.

 <a name="rule-before"></a>
 #### before:_date_